codeanywhere/documentation-old/other/faq.md

 # FAQ

-> Why is working with FTP slower on Codeanywhere then with the FileZilla?
+### Why is working with FTP slower on Codeanywhere than with the FileZilla?

 While working with FileZilla you are directly connected from local computer to your server, on the other hand the Codeanywhere is acting as a "middle man" between user and ftp - any action done by user is firstly processed at our server and then sent to the ftp.
 Same thing works in opposite direction, ftp sends response to Codeanywhere and then Codeanywhere forwards the response back to user.
-Also, the speed of the server response is depending on the server location.
+Also, the speed of the server response depends on the server location.
 If your server is located it America, the response will be faster, but if it's located in China it will be slower.
 We do however plan to expand our server coverage around the world for faster connections.

-> How can I connect to Local FTP/SFTP Server?
+### How can I connect to Local Server?

 Codeanywhere uses its file services in the cloud that are used for making connections.
 Behind the scenes it looks something like this:

-Codeanywhere Web or mobile app---->Codeanywhere API---->Codeanywhere File Service---->Your FTP/SFTP Server
+Codeanywhere Web or mobile app---->Codeanywhere API---->Codeanywhere File Service---->Your Server

-Your FTP/SFTP server is in your local network and the only way you could connect to your server from Codeanywhere is that you use port forwarding on your router to your local FTP/SFTP server.
+Your server is in your local network and the only way you could connect to your server from Codeanywhere is that you use port forwarding on your router to your local server.
 The other problem that could come in your case is your router's public IP.
 If your internet provider does not provide you a static IP, then you would also need to use some of DDNS services.

-> Why is my server not responding after I made few requests, but after an hour works fine again?
+### Why is my server not responding after I made few requests, but after an hour works fine again?

 While performing actions using Codeanywhere, the requests are sent from our app to your server.
-Sometimes the number of requests are causing your server to block the requests and add Codeanywhere to the blacklist.
+Sometimes the number of requests cause your server to block the requests and add Codeanywhere to a blacklist.
 To avoid this you must make sure that your server is reachable from the following IP addresses:

  - 54.69.152.243
  - 54.186.244.104